 Build up students' enthusiasm, selling the program and building up their enthusiasm, such as by asking, "Which one of you is going to win this?
-Do you think you second graders can beat the first graders?
+Do you think you can beat the younger kids?
 I certainly hope so!
-I betcha we can outdo the third graders!
+I betcha we can outdo the older grades!
 What do you think?
-Wouldn't it be great if we showed up the sixth graders?"
+Wouldn't it be great?"